amrayu/sub-scripts/README.md

 - Input filepath to folder containing VTT files and hit enter

 ## dl-subs.py
-Easy way to download, clean-up, and convert subtitles to .srt
+Easy way to download single subtitles, clean-up, and convert subtitles to .srt

 ## What does this script do?
 - Download a .vtt file from Hulu JP and cleans, converts to .srt